3 Questions To Kick Start Your Social Media Plan

 2: Which platforms are right for you?

 Each social media platform has its own attributes and audience slant.
 Some platforms may be more favourable than others, depending on the nature of your business and what your objectives are.
 For example, a business that is looking to build up professional relationships and create sales leads will want to develop a presence on LinkedIn as it is full of professionals who can be searched by industry or job title.
 Businesses who have strong visual points of interest, such as great product photography, will want to consider platforms like Facebook and Pintrest, which will display their images in an attractive way.
-Look into the characteristics of each to make an informed decision about whether you’re likely to reach your target groups in the right way.
+Look into the characteristics of each to make a decision about whether you’re likely to reach your target groups correctly.

 3: How are you going to resource it?